zainasaadeddin/zainasaadeddin/README.md

 ### Hi! 👋

 I'm Zaina, an independent machine-learning engineer from Palestine.
-I'm very passionate about building tools and products that link students with industry internships based on their skills and to direct them to their fit environments.
+I'm very passionate about building tools and products that link students with industry internships based on their skills to direct them to their fit environments.

 - Recently finished my Research Fellowship at [Fatima Fellowship](https://www.fatimafellowship.com/) 🌎 worked on probing multilingual/low-resource language models for factual knowledge.
 - I'm [Uplimit](https://uplimit.com/) Student, TA consulting and Ambassador! ✨